oracle/dtrace-utils/llm/README.md

    ```

-   Make sure you are using the DTrace binary from the `dtrace-utils` package, _not_ the SystemTap compatibility binary:
+   Make sure you are using the DTrace binary from the `dtrace` package, _not_ the SystemTap compatibility binary:

    ```bash
    which dtrace